mia-platform/documentation/docs/development_suite/user-feedback/give-feedback.md

 To date, there is not a section within the console where to manage and see all feedback left by users.
 The feedback from your collaborators can be viewed and managed within the Mia-Platform [CMS](https://docs.mia-platform.eu/docs/business_suite/overview-business-suite#cms-site).

-To enable the view pf the section on the Mia-Platform CMS where to manage the feedback it is necessary to add a new group within the groups collection under the "User Management" heading.
+To enable the view of the section on the Mia-Platform CMS where to manage the feedback it is necessary to add a new group within the groups collection under the "User Management" heading.
 By pressing the add button, create a group called "manage_user_feedback".
 There is no need to add anything else to other input fields.
 Once this is done, save and go to the users section under "User Management", and add the new group to each user you want to be able to see the feedback page on the CMS.

-By logging out and logging in, that user will now be able to see all the feedback from the collaborators
+By logging out and logging in, that user will now be able to see in the CMS the section called "User Feedback" containing all the feedback from the collaborators.